-Laboratory experiments have shown that eutectoid carbon steel heat treated to a bainitic microstructure can have remarkably superior wear resistance over that of the best pearlitic microstructure rail steel.
+Laboratory experiments have shown that eutectoid carbon steel heat treated to a bainitic microstructure can have remarkably superior wear resistance over that of the best pearlitic microstructure railroad steel.
 The toughness of lower baintic steel is superior to upper bainitic steel of the same strength.
 A commercial bainitic rail steel has been developed in Europe which does exhibit better toughness and wear resistance than pearlitic head hardened rail steel, but it has an upper bainite microstructure.
 In-line hardening, which is currently being used commercially to produce very high strength pearlitic rail steel, offers the potential to produce a lower bainite rail steel of great toughness, strength, and wear resistance.
-The composition(s) of such a steel has not yet been established.
+The composition(s) of such steel has not yet been established.

-The computer model SteCalTM has been used to show semiquantitatively the effect of alloy element variations upon key transformation parameters and on the time-temperature and continuous-cooling transformation diagrams.
-The results of the analysis suggest that the commercial rail steel composition could be modified by reduction in the molybdenum content and by the addition of boron (0.003 w/o) to produce an alloy which could work with an in-line hardening process to yield lower bainite microstructures.
+The computer model SteCalTM has been used to show, semiquantitatively, the effect of alloy element variations upon key transformation parameters and on the time-temperature and continuous-cooling transformation diagrams.
+The results of the analysis suggest that the commercial rail steel composition could be modified by reduction in the molybdenum content and by the addition of boron (0.003 weight percent (w/o)) to produce an alloy which could work with an in-line hardening process to yield lower bainite microstructures.
 In rail, hardnesses over 500 BHN would appear to be possible.
 Some questions exist about how well such an alloy would roller straighten.

 The application of this alloy to wheels has been examined.
-The chill quenching of the wheel rim from above 700°C, which is possible in some extreme braking situations, appears to make the rail alloy potentially unsatisfactory because the increased time to the bainite nose designed into the alloy for in-line hardening increases the likelihood of martensite formation.
+The chill quenching of the wheel rim from above 1,292°F (700°C), which is possible in some extreme braking situations, appears to make the rail alloy potentially unsatisfactory because the increased time to the start of the bainite transformation designed into the alloy (for in-line hardening) increases the likelihood of martensite formation.
 Instead, the use of lower carbon but more highly alloyed steel currently being developed for switch and turnout frogs by the Oregon Graduate Institute seems more likely to meet the challenge of avoiding martensite formation under rim chill quenching conditions.

 The basic TC 128 steel composition used in some tank car shell applications can be modified.
-This could be done by increasing the molybdenum content slightly and adding boron (0.003 w/o) to produce a steel which can be in-line hardened to achieve strength properties about 50% greater than those currently achieved with the alloy.
+This could be done by increasing the molybdenum content slightly, and adding boron (0.003 w/o) to produce a steel which can be in-line hardened to achieve strength properties about 50 percent greater than those currently achieved with the alloy.
 Toughness also is likely to increase significantly.
 However, questions remain about how easily a stronger plate can be cold roll-formed and what cooling rates develop upon fabrication welding.

-INTRODUCTION
+1. INTRODUCTION

-The advent of in-line heat treatment of hot formed mill products potentially offers the opportunity to achieve superior strength, ductility, and toughness at very modest premium cost.
-The approach has been applied most notably thus far to the manufacture of railroad rail in an extremely refined pearlitic microstructure.
-With appropriate adjustment of chemical composition to control the transformation behavior, the approach appears to provide a means to achieve close-toisothermally produced bainitic microstructures of better strength, ductility and toughness over the currently produced pearlitic microstructure hot formed mill products.
+In-line heat treatment of hot-formed steel mill products potentially offers the opportunity to achieve superior strength, ductility, and toughness at modest cost.
+The approach has been applied to the manufacture of railroad rail in an extremely refined pearlitic microstructure.
+With appropriate adjustments to chemical composition to control the transformation behavior, the approach provides a means to achieve close-to-isothermally produced bainitic microstructures of better strength, ductility, and toughness over the current pearlitic microstructure hot-formed mill products.
 In the railroad field, the approach appears to be applicable to the manufacture of rails, wheels, and tank car plate.